SJTU-IPADS/HEDB/README.md

 ## Encrypted Databases

-Database systems may contain sensitive data, and some are outsourced to third-parties to manage, optimize, and diagnose, called database-as-a-service (DBaaS).
+Database systems may contain sensitive data, and some are outsourced to third parties to manage, optimize, and diagnose, called database-as-a-service (DBaaS).
 To protect sensitive data in use, secrets should be kept encrypted as necessary.

 <p align="center">
   <img src="scripts/figures/types.jpg" width = "760" height = "180" align=center />